 Our course will prepare you for a career as a freelance illustrator or freelance book artist.
 In recent years these roles have been increasingly in demand thanks to the growth of interest in artists' books, graphic novels, self-publishing, e-books and an awareness of small, batch publishing.
 You’ll also gain skills that will be useful in many other fields, such as bookbinding or teaching.
 You might even find a way to combine it with your current career, as did Dr Katy Shorttle, whose artwork on health issues was recently featured by The Guardian.

 Or you might decide to move on to a research degree, like our PhD Fine Art.

 You’ll show your progress through your self-directed visual projects, which will include written project proposals, developmental and final visual work, and a reflective commentary.
 On the Master's Dissertation module, you’ll submit a 6,000-word essay.
 Finally, the Master's Project will allow you to build on all previous modules to design a visual project which shows mastery of your subject.

 You’ll work in purpose-built art and design studios, with open access to our printmaking, bookbinding, letterpress and laser cutting facilities, and training from dedicated technicians.
-We also have many digital imaging resources that you’ll be able to use, including Macs, scanners, and A3/large-format printers, as well as photography darkrooms, animation and moving image studios and 3D workshops.
-Our University’s Media Services Unit stocks photographic and recording equipment that you can borrow.
+We have many digital imaging resources that you can use, including Macs, scanners and A3/large-format printers, as well as photography darkrooms, animation and moving image studios and 3D workshops.
+You can also borrow photographic and recording equipment from our University’s Media Services Unit.